rasulov-emirlan/accounter-backend/README.md

-# esep-backend
+# accounter-backend

-Backend for the ESEP 2.0
+Backend for the Accounter app.

 ## Idea behind this project